sayands/road-segmentation-ethz-cil-2023/README.md

 ### Requirements
 For environment management we've chosen [Anaconda](https://anaconda.org)

-In order to initialize our environment with all needed requrement you have to have [conda](https://anaconda.org) installed and then create the environment from `requiremetns.yaml` file:
+In order to initialize our environment with all needed requirements you have to install [conda](https://anaconda.org) and then create the environment from `requirements.yaml`:
 ```bash
 conda env create -f requirements.yaml
 ```